rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

     - `module:method` this will split the key name by `:` and both the module and method will be stored in the `runtime` environment variable.
   - Example: `Given the environment has been set up for 'Localization:locale' tests` - `Localization` is the firebolt object name.

-- Passing the key name directly
+- Passing the key name as is
     ##### Format
     ```javascript
     Given the environment has been set up for 'keyName' tests